sofiayem/rtd-doc-tests/docs/source/requester.rst

 Complete Requester Code Examples
 --------------------------------

+Below are the complete requester code examples in both Golang and Java.
+Click the links to show or hide them.

-.. attention:: To send transfer requests, put the reference to the recipient's member into the ``ToMemberReference`` field value in the highlighted line.
+.. attention:: To be able to send transfer requests, put the reference to the recipient's member into the ``ToMemberReference`` field value in the highlighted line.

 .. toggle-header::
-   :header: Golang: ``Main.go`` file **Show/Hide**
+   :header: Golang: ``Main.go`` file. **Show/Hide**

    .. code-block:: Go
       :linenos: